lisadunlap/ALIA/README.md

 ## Prompt Generation

-#### Captioning
-We use the BLIP captioning model to caption the entire dataset.
+**Captioning.** We use the BLIP captioning model to caption the entire dataset.
 For example:
 ```
 python caption.py --config configs/Cub2011/base.yaml
 ```
 This should save your captions [here](captions/Cub2011.csv)

-#### LLM Summarization
-In our paper we use GPT-4 to summarize the domains from the captions, but we also offer [Vicuna](https://chat.lmsys.org/) support for everyone who doesn't want to give money to OpenAI.
+**LLM Summarization.** In our paper we use GPT-4 to summarize the domains from the captions, but we also offer [Vicuna](https://chat.lmsys.org/) support for everyone who doesn't want to give money to OpenAI.
 You can download the weights [here](https://github.com/lm-sys/FastChat/tree/main#vicuna-weights) (we use the 13b parameter model).

 To use Vicuna, first `pip3 install fastchat`

-To play around with it, you can do:
+To play around with it, run:
 ```
 python huggingface_api.py message="Hi!
 How are you doing today?"
 ```

-To summarize a captioned dataset (we assume you have already generated the captions)
+To summarize a captioned dataset (we assume you have already generated the captions), run:
 ```
 python prompt_generation.py --config configs/Cub2011/base.yaml
 ```